haydensprinkle/100DaysOfCode/README.md

     -Created Git repo and made initial commits to get the ball rolling -Got basic scaffolding set up and connected to covidactnow.org API to receive data for Sonoma County, planning to add geolocation functionality tomorrow
     -Extracted some data and injected into markup, planning to add more info sections in future

+Day 20 (01/20/2021)

+    -Added new sections in Covid data app for general info, infection metrics, and bed usage data for hospitals and ICU -Extracted data and injected into markup for new sections -Planning to deploy on Netlify once completed